thedirtycolumbia/OpenStackLive2015/Ceph.md

 Writes initially hit journals (best on separate SSD).
 You can require a write ACK to hit N replica journals.

 When you get to the O(10) petabyte scale the overhead of moving data around in Swift makes Ceph preferable.

+Usually you run a public and private interface to Ceph where the public interface has limited functionality.